Paxman (engines): Davey Paxman

 Paxman was founded by James Noah Paxman, Henry and Charles Davey as Davey, Paxman & Davey, Engineers in 1865, later Davey, Paxman & Co. which became a limited company in 1898.
 In 1920 the company became a member of the Agricultural & General Engineers (AGE) combine.
 In 1932 AGE collapsed and Paxman emerged as Davey Paxman & Co (Colchester) Ltd.

 Davey, Paxman and Davey conducted business as general engineers and ironworkers.
 The company manufactured steam engines, boilers, agricultural machinery, and mill gearing.
 By the early 1870s the company was supplying machinery to the Kimberley diamond mines in South Africa.

+For an 11 year period starting 1906 the company built and sold traction engines with a bit under 90 being built.

 Ruston-Paxman

 In 1940, Ruston & Hornsby purchased a controlling interest in the company; this co-operation led to the formation of Ruston-Paxman Group.

 During World War II Paxman supplied diesel engines for various naval vessels such as e.g., the British U-class submarine and the British V-class submarine.

 In 1954, the engine controls business of Paxman was reformed as a subsidiary, Ardleigh Engineering.
 In 1962, Paxman acquired the engine controls division of the Curtiss-Wright Corporation and merged the two businesses under the Regulateurs Europa name.